Constant scalar curvature K\"ahler metrics on rational surfaces: Introduction

-We naturally introduce the opposite of strong Calabi dream manifolds: \begin{definition} A compact manifold is an \emph{totally unstable manifold} (a \emph{strongly totally unstable manifold}, respectively) if it does not admit a cscK metric (an extremal metric, respectively) in any of its K\"ahler classes. \end{definition}
+We introduce the natural counterpart of (strong) Calabi dream manifolds: \begin{definition} A compact manifold is a \emph{totally unstable manifold} (a \emph{strongly totally unstable manifold}, respectively) if it does not admit a cscK metric (an extremal metric, respectively) in any of its K\"ahler classes. \end{definition}

 Our algebraic methods can only give a partial answer to the following question: \begin{question} Which projective rational surfaces are totally unstable? \end{question}